Cingulara/openrmf-docs/README.md

 If we are missing something you want, please add it on our main <a href="https://github.com/Cingulara/openrmf-web/issues" target="_blank">GitHub Issues</a> page.

-## TL;DR Description

-The OpenRMF<sup>&reg;</sup> tool is an advanced alternative to the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) and MS Excel hell we go through used for DoD STIG checklist files, SCAP Scans, Nessus ACAS scans, RMF process information, and the like.
-It is necessary to capture and report on this information, please _do not_ mistake what I say for not agreeing with securing services.
-However, the DISA Java tool itself is horribly designed and not conducive to today's environment and use.
-And it is only part of the story.
-Their Java tool has been like this for a loooooonnnnnngggg time and I have wanted to make something better (IMO) for almost as long.
-So this tool here is the start!
-It is a way (currently) to view, report on, dive into, manage, and export your STIG checklists no matter which checklist you are referring to.
-All the .CKL files have a common format and htis reads and displays/manages that in a web front end using .NET Core APIs, MongoDB and NATS messaging.
-[View the history](https://www.cingulara.com/opensource.html) of this tool on our website.

-OpenRMF<sup>&reg;</sup> also is a single pane of glass for your DISA SCAP scans (to generate checklists), Nessus SCAP scans, Nessus patch scans (to track patch management), and compliance reporting for your systems going through the RMF process.
-We know: the RMF process is manual and all inclusive!
-This tool helps to automate as much as possible on the managing and reporting of data so you can:
-1. Know your current Risk Profile
-2. Know your current status
-3. Know what is left to do
-4. Know what your Critical and High items are so you can track and attack them

-This particular repository is the repo for all the docs as the OpenRMF<sup>&reg;</sup> project goes along.
-Documentation on the OpenRMF<sup>&reg;</sup> application will be here in MD files and reference images and other documents as well as GH markdown.
-This application idea has been brewing in my head for well over a decade and specifically since July 4th weekend 2018 when I started to put down code.
-Then in January 2019 when I scrapped all that July stuff and went for web APIs, microservices, eventual consistency, CQRS (command query responsibility segregation to scale separately), using MongoDB and NATS.

-## What you need to run
-You need a web browser that is fairly current.
-And you need Docker installed on your desktop (or Kubernetes/minikube) or server as this currently uses the Docker runtime to bring up all components with ` docker-compose ` via the included ".sh" shell (Linux / Mac) or ".cmd" command scripts (Windows).

-* Docker is available at <a href="https://docs.docker.com/install/" target="_blank">https://docs.docker.com/install/</a>.

-## Install in Air-Gapped / Disconnected Environment

-There are [separate instructions](airgapped-install.md) in the included air-gapped installation MD file.

 ## Metrics Tracking with Prometheus and Grafana

 Starting with version 0.10.7 we include metrics tracking for all our major subsystems.
 See the [OpenRMF Metrics](metrics.md) document for more information.

-## Authentication with Keycloak

-Starting with version 0.8 we have AuthN and AuthZ setup for use.
-See the [Keycloak Document](keycloak.md) document for more information.

-> NOTE: You need to setup Keycloak before running OpenRMF<sup>&reg;</sup>.
-And you must get the .env file correctly setup.

-## Creating MongoDB Users by Hand
-If you wish you can create a MongoDB setup locally to persist your data and see what it does.
-Checkout the [create users by hand](create-users-by-hand.md) readme for more on that.

 ## Cleaning up the Docker volumes and such every so often
 If you want to remove all data from volumes you can run the below.
 Do at your own risk and know the consequences!
 I do this on my development machine to clear ALL volumes including those not for OpenRMF<sup>&reg;</sup>.